eatthoselemons/arch-install/README.md

 This is an install script for installing arch and getting everything set up

 Last tested Dec, 2019
+Broken March, 2020 - current arch forum question to fix errors
+error: "reboot and select proper boot device"

 # Usage:
 ### Get Arch installer
-grab the arch iso from one of the mirrors an example url is provided below http://mirror.arizona.edu/archlinux/iso/
+grab the arch iso from one of the iso mirrors.
+An example url is provided below http://mirror.arizona.edu/archlinux/iso/

 ### Install to a USB